Super Catch-up Concessional Contributions

-From the 1st of July 2018, Australian will be able to carry forward concessional Super contributions if they have less than $500,000 Super balance.
-They will be able to use the unused Concessional contributions over a five-year rolling basis.
-The annual before tax contribution cap is now a single cap for all ages $25,000.
+From the 1st of July 2018, Australians will be able to carry forward concessional super contributions if they have less than $500,000 super balance.
+They will be able to use the unused concessional contributions over a five-year rolling basis.
+The annual before tax contribution cap is now a single cap at $25,000 for all ages.

-The new Rules is designed to assist employees who have had or are possibly going to encounter interrupted work hours or who have irregular incomes, this will give them an opportunity to put more into Super.
+The new rules are designed to assist employees who have had or are possibly going to encounter interrupted work hours or who have irregular incomes.
+This will give them an opportunity to put more into super.

-- The individual has unused concessional contribution cap amounts from one or more of the previous financial years up to a max of 5years.
+- You have unused concessional contribution cap amounts from one or more of the previous financial years up to a maximum of 5 years.
 This means you have not taken advantage of the full $25,000 cap in previous years.

 - The first year in which you will be able to use the unused portion is the 2019-20 financial year.

-- Now that you can make personal deductible contributions you don’t have to get your employer to make salary sacrifice contributions, you can make personal non-concessional contributions and claim a tax deduction, you can save the money and make final payment towards the end of financial year to make sure you don’t go over the cap.
+- Now that you can make personal deductible contributions, you don’t have to get your employer to make salary sacrifice contributions.
+You can make personal non-concessional contributions and claim a tax deduction.
+You can save the money and make a final payment towards the end of financial year to make sure you don’t go over the cap.